Diabetes Screening and Prevention

 The currently available evidence does not support universal screening; consequently, most professional organizations advocate a selective and opportunistic approach in high-risk populations.

-Regarding undiagnosed diabetes, the US Preventive Services Task Force (USPSTF) recommends screening for undiagnosed type 2 diabetes in adults with sustained blood pressure ≥135/80 mmHg.
-The American Diabetes Association (ADA) recommends opportunistic screening in adults of any age with a body mass index ≥25 kg/m² and additional risk factors, which include physical inactivity, first-degree relative with diabetes, high-risk race/ethnicity (e.g., African American, Latino, Native American, Asian American, Pacific Islander), women who delivered a baby weighing 9 lb or were diagnosed with gestatioinal diabetes mellitus, hypertension (≥140/90 mmHg or on therapy for hypertension), HDL-cholesterol level <35 mg/dl (0.90 mmol/l) and/or a triglyceride level >250 mg/dl (2.82 mmol/l), women with polycystic ovarian syndrome, HbA 1c≥5.7%, IGT, or IFG on previous testing, other clinical conditions associated with insulin resistance (e.g., severe obesity, acanthosis nigricans), and history of cardiovascular disease.
-In adults with normal weight and without any risk factors, screening must begin at age 45.
-Both the USPTF and the ADA recommend using either fasting plasma glucose of HbA 1c for testing, at a 3-year frequency.
+The US Preventive Services Task Force (USPSTF) recommends screening for undiagnosed type 2 diabetes in adults with a sustained blood pressure ≥135/80 mmHg.
+The American Diabetes Association (ADA) recommends opportunistic screening of adults of any age with a body mass index ≥25 kg/m2 and additional risk factors, which include physical inactivity, a first-degree relative with diabetes, high-risk race/ethnicity (e.g., African American, Latino, Native American, Asian American, Pacific Islander), women who delivered a baby weighing 9 lb or were diagnosed with gestational diabetes mellitus, hypertension (≥140/90 mmHg or on therapy for hypertension), an HDL-cholesterol level <35 mg/dl (0.90 mmol/l) and/or a triglyceride level >250 mg/dl (2.82 mmol/l), women with polycystic ovarian syndrome, HbA1c≥5.7%, IGT, or IFG on previous testing, other clinical conditions associated with insulin resistance (e.g., severe obesity, acanthosis nigricans), and a history of cardiovascular disease.
+In adults with normal weight and without any risk factors, screening can begin at age 45.
+Both the USPTF and the ADA recommend using either a fasting plasma glucose or HbA1c for testing every three years.
 The ADA further recommends the consideration of more frequent testing depending on initial results and risk.

 The American Academy of Family Physicians (AAFP) recommends screening for type 2 diabetes in adults with hypertension and hyperlipidemia.
 The AAFP found insufficient evidence to recommend for or against adults who are at low risk for coronary vascular disease.

-For prediabetes, the ADA and USPSTF recommendations are similar to that of undiagnosed diabetes, but with the use of OGTT as a screening test in addition to FPG or HbA 1c.
-The ADA recommends that patients detected with prediabetes or an HbA 1c of 5.7%–6.4% be referred to an effective ongoing support program targeting weight loss of 7% and increasing physical activity to at least 150 min/week of moderate activity such as walking.
-For those at very-high-risk of progression to type 2 diabetes (presence of both IGT and IFG or of multiple risk factors), especially if there is progression of hyperglycemia [e.g., HbA 1c ≥6.0%] despite lifestyle interventions), the ADA advises additional use of metformin therapy.
+For prediabetes, the ADA and USPSTF recommendations are similar to that for undiagnosed diabetes, but with the use of OGTT as a screening test in addition to FPG or HbA1c.
+The ADA recommends that patients detected with prediabetes or an HbA1c of 5.7%–6.4% be referred to an effective ongoing support program targeting weight loss of 7% and increasing physical activity to at least 150 min/week of moderate activity, such as walking.
+For those at very-high-risk of progression to type 2 diabetes (presence of both IGT and IFG or of multiple risk factors), especially if there is progression of hyperglycemia [e.g., HbA1c ≥6.0%] despite lifestyle interventions), the ADA advises additional use of metformin therapy.
 Furthermore, monitoring for the development of prediabetes should be performed every year.

-The Endocrine Society recommends screening for prediabetes among patients for components of metabolic syndrome, as defined by the American Heart Association/National Heart, Lung, and Blood Institute, at least every 3 years.
+The Endocrine Society recommends screening patients for prediabetes for metabolic syndrome, as defined by the American Heart Association/National Heart, Lung, and Blood Institute, at least every 3 years.
 At least 3 components in any patient puts him/her at high risk for metabolic syndrome.
-It also recommends that patients with previous history of diabetes be screened for diabetes every 1 to 2 years using FPG or OGTT.
-Also, all patients with metabolic risk should undergo global risk assessment for 10-year risk for coronary heart disease or cerebral vascular disease using the Framingham Risk Evaluation algorithm before starting preventive therapy.
+It also recommends that patients with a previous history of diabetes be screened for diabetes every 1 to 2 years using FPG or OGTT.
+Also, all patients at metabolic risk should undergo global risk assessment to determine their 10-year risk for coronary heart disease or cerebral vascular disease using the Framingham Risk Evaluation algorithm before starting preventive therapy.

 The American Association of Clinical Endocrinologists (AACE) recommends testing for prediabetes among all subjects with high-risk factors for developing diabetes using the 2-hour OGTT or FPG.